-“Our mission is to serve the CTSA Program through coordination, transparent communication, actionable metrics, network analytics, and developing innovative collaboration tools.”
+"Our mission is to serve the CTSA Program through coordination, transparent communication, actionable metrics, network analytics and innovative collaboration tools."

 Dr Ossip is a Professor of Public Health Sciences, Oncology, and Community Health, and the Director of the UR CTSA TL1 Postdoctoral Fellowship in Population Health Research.
 Dr. Ossip has a long track record as a Principal Investigator for NIH-funded research, leading large multi-site trials and training projects domestically and globally, with a particular focus on completing the translational continuum to population health application.
 She has worked extensively with networks to facilitate collaboration and synergistic outputs.
 She brings expertise in community-engaged research, multisite coordination and collaboration, innovative and distance learning, common metrics, and team science.
 Dr. Ossip, along with Dr. Zand, will oversee all aspects of CLIC, with particular focus on administrative organization, coordination with NCATS and the CTSA Network, synergy activities, outreach, and communications.

 Dr Zand is a Professor of Medicine and Public Health Sciences at the University of Rochester, co-Principal Investigator of the University of Rochester’s CTSA (UR CTSA) and is a member of the Consortium’s Methods and Processes Domain Task Force.
 Dr. Zand is also the Director of the Rochester Center for Health Informatics, which develops graph theory and network science methods for analyzing healthcare networks and patient journeys through the healthcare system.
 His research laboratory studies B cell immunobiology and immune responses to vaccines and transplant antigens, computational modeling, cellular and molecular methods in human and animal models.
 Dr. Zand brings extensive experience in network science across the translational spectrum, from gene regulatory networks to healthcare networks.